Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 Commands which interact with the data Red has about you.

+More information can be found in the :ref:`End User Data Documentation <red_core_data_statement>`

 .. _core-command-mydata-3rdparty: